Select Page

 Elizabeth Caroline Crosby teachingWho is Elizabeth Caroline Crosby?

-World-renowned Neuroanatomist, Elizabeth Caroline Crosby (1888-1983), began her long and distinguished career at the University of Michigan in 1920.
-Starting as an Anatomy instructor, she rose through the ranks to become the first woman full professor of the medical school.
-A dedicated researcher and teacher, Dr. Crosby published extensively in comparative anatomy and received several prestigious awards.
-She was the first woman to be awarded the Henry Russel Lectureship at the University of Michigan (1946); she earned the Henry Gray Award in Neuroanatomy in 1972, and the National Medal of Science in 1979.
+World-renowned Neuroanatomist, Elizabeth Caroline Crosby (1888-1983), began her distinguished career at the University of Michigan in 1920.
+Beginning as an Anatomy instructor, she rose through the ranks to become the first woman full professor in the Medical School.
+A dedicated researcher, teacher, and mentor, Dr. Crosby published extensively in comparative anatomy and received several prestigious awards.
+Her research greatly expanded the available knowledge of the nervous system of vertebrates.
+Dr. Crosby was the first woman to be awarded the Henry Russel Lectureship at the University of Michigan (1946), she earned the Henry Gray Award in Neuroanatomy in 1972, and the National Medal of Science in 1979.

-After her retirement in 1958, at age sixty-nine, Dr. Crosby served as a clinical consultant at both the University of Michigan and University of Alabama, where a former student held a faculty position.
-Although she never married, she adopted an 11-year-old girl in 1940 and another girl in 1944.
-She remained active in scientific work until the end of her life in 1983, at the age of ninety-four.
+After her retirement in 1958, at age sixty-nine, Dr. Crosby served as a clinical consultant at both the University of Michigan and University of Alabama.
+Although she never married, Dr. Crosby adopted and oversaw the education of two young girls in the 1940s.
+Dr. Crosby remained active in scientific work until the end of her life in 1983 at the age of ninety-four.

 Elizabeth Caroline Crosby Faculty Grant Recipients